-In “Things Fall Apart” the main character was Okonkwo from the Igbo village in Nigeria.
-He was a hard man.
-In the beginning of the book the local culture seemed rough and hard.
+In “Things Fall Apart” the main character was Okonkwo from a village in Nigeria.
+He was a warrior, father, and husband.
+A single minded hard man.

 In the beginning of the book the Africans appeared uncivilized.
 As the book proceeded we understand that they were indeed a African tribe with strong traditions and values.